 Although very touristy, a visit to Plaza de Armas is an essential when in Cusco!
 This square, bordered by Cusco’s magnificent cathedral and the smaller La Compañia de Jesus church, is the beating heart of the city.

 Despite always being crowded, there is a serene vibe radiating from this square.
 In the evening, just before the sundown, go for a stroll and enjoy a fresh Cusceña (local beer) from one of the Casonas balcony’s overlooking the plaza.

 A visit to Cusco’s cathedral is also a must-do!
-This pink-volcanic stone construction dominates the entire plaza and gives it a very regal appearance.
+This pink-volcanic stone construction dominates the entire plaza and gives a very regal appearance to the square.

 FUN FACT: When you visit the inside of the cathedral, pay attention to all the religious paintings.
 The indigenous artists who created them inserted some very local Incan symbols as symbol of their resistance towards the Spanish invaders.
 In The Last Supper for example the artist added a “Cuy” as Jesus’s last supper.

 Once you’re done with people-watching while drinking a beer and exploring the cathedral, head to Mr. Soup.
 This restaurant specialises in homemade soups, perfect for your body to get used to Cusco’s high altitude!
 With your soup, also order a nice coca tea, ideal to warm you up on those cold Cusco’s nights.
 Thanks Lauren for the tip 🙂

 I hope through this post I could show you Cusco has a lot more to offer than only being your base camp before heading to the Sacred Valley and the Machu Picchu?!
 If you take enough time to explore the ancient Inca capital, you’ll discover its edgier side.